-If I am or was illegally in the US can I get the advance parole?
+If I am or was illegally in the U.S., can I get the advance parole?

-When accumulating more than 180 days of illegal presence, but less than one year, the law establishes a three-year restriction to re-enter the United States.
+- By accumulating more than 180 days of illegal presence, but less than one year, the law establishes a three-year restriction to re-enter the United States.

-If I am outside the United States, can I also get the advance parole?
+If I am outside the United States can I also get the advance parole?

-Does the advance parole guarantee that I can re-enter the US?
+Does the advance parole guarantee that I can reenter the US?